The Grief I Deserved

 The plan was to give her to my mother-in-law, who’d wanted Molly as one last connection to her son.
 But, quelle surprise, someone in the family had a problem with that, because of course they did.

-Now, she had good reason to be wary.
+Molly had good reasons to be wary of us.
 She came to us filthy, matted, and scared.
-She’d just lost her person and watched it all until his body was removed.
 She hadn’t eaten in who knows how long before she finally showed herself.
+Molly didn’t scratch or bite, but she made it clear from the get-go: don’t test me.

 I should’ve known from the start what we were in for.
 We planned to drive her home in a crate like responsible adults.
 But she managed to Houdini her way out of that crate and up front with us twice before we'd even gotten out of the neighborhood.

-Then one day, she followed me.
+Then one day, she started following me around the cabin.

 I didn’t know it then, but she was the last thing I’d get to call mine for a long time.